mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 ```

 For demo purposes set a position and zoomlevel.
-Note that this information would come from e.g. a gps provider in the real world.
+Note that this information would come from e.g. a gps provider in real applications.

 ```dart
 MapPosition mapPosition = MapPosition(43.7399, 7.4262, 18);